-- Appointment of an Ecological Clerk of Works to supervise the works. - Replacement / compensatory habitat to replace that lost. - Creation of crossings suitable for certain species. - Seasonal constraints on the works. - Controls to avoid or reduce potential effects on species as a result of vibration, noise and light during construction.
+- Appointment of an Ecological Clerk of Works to supervise works. - Replacement / compensation habitat to replace that lost. - Creation of crossings suitable for certain species. - Seasonal constraints of works. - Controls to avoid or reduce potential effects on species as a result of vibration, noise, and light during construction.

 Loss of existing, mature roadside woodland and alterations to landform as a result of the road itself, associated earthworks and new bridges.
-Murthly Castle / Birnam Junction would contribute to the loss of woodland within Murthly Castle and Designed Landscape and there would be adverse impacts on the River Tay (Dunkeld) National Scenic Area (which the existing A9 currently passes through) and the landscape character.
+Underbridge at Murthly would contribute to the loss of woodland within Murthly Castle and Designed Landscape and there would be adverse impacts on the River Tay (Dunkeld) National Scenic Area (which the existing A9 currently passes through) and the landscape character.